Table of Contents

 Manual playback

-To manually control the playback timing, you can set FramePlayer.enabled to false before starting the session,
+To manually control playback timing, set FramePlayer.enabled to false before starting the session:

 Session.GetComponent<FramePlayer>().enabled = false;